przemeklal/kubernetes/pkg/kubelet/cm/topologymanager/README.md

-# PoC NUMA Manager for Kubernetes
+# PoC Topology Manager for Kubernetes

 ## Overview

-NUMA Manager for Kubernetes co-ordinates NUMA Node locaility for devices managed by device plugins, CPUs managed by the CPU Manager.
+Topology Manager for Kubernetes co-ordinates Topology Node locaility for devices managed by device plugins, CPUs managed by the CPU Manager.

 This implementation is based on the following proposal: https://github.com/kubernetes/community/pull/1680